 In the UK, the International Day of Forests encourages activities including tree planting, educational exhibitions, and forest and woodland walks.
 Many NGOs, government bodies and communities engage in activities that promote public awareness about the importance and benefits of forests.
 Schools organise educational activities to instil value for trees and woodland in younger generations.
 The UK marks the International Day of Forests annually on March 21, aligning with other nations to highlight the world's concern for global forest health.

-Facts about International Day of Forests
+Top 9 Facts for 2026 International Day of Forests in the UK

 In the News and Trending in the UK for International Day of Forests